Cirm423/Pipelines/Cut_Tag/Readme.md

 For organisms other than human or mouse simply indicate the assembly name present in UCSC browser.

+### Spike-in assembly

+In order to normalize the samples in Cut&Tag it is needed to map the samples against an *E. coli* genome, as the experimental process introduces *E. coli* DNA fragments into the samples at a constant pace.
+Therefore, these fragments can be used to normalize and then compare different samples.

+The recommended genome assembly for the *E. coli* genome is `ASM584v2`, but you can change this assembly to any other of your preference in `config.yaml`, with the `spike_assembly` setting.

 # Running Snakemake

 To run the pipeline simply send the run_snk.sh script to slurm by doing: